 Kream occupies a corner of a space it shares with For the People, a retailer devoted to contemporary furnishings, art, and gifts, as well as the office of Wendell Burnette architects.
 The three businesses coexist in the heart of Uptown, just two blocks north of the Central / Camelback light rail station.
 Although For the People includes posh Pashley bicycles in its wide assortment of merchandise, there’s no bike rack on site.
 Thankfully, one is found right next door at Practical Art, another retailer, like For the People, doing its best to keep Uptown interesting.

-There’s a walk-up window that opens at 7 in the morning.
-Until the store opens, it’s the only way to experience Kream.
-At 10 AM (noon on Sundays), the doors are unlocked and Kream can be experienced in a more leisurely fashion indoors.
-A single barista staffs a small workspace, preparing drinks and serving snacks that can be enjoyed at a three-person counter of at a small table.
+The coffee house was once a separate entity but has since been acquired by the store itself, making it accessible even in the early morning while the retail area is still closed and inaccessible behind a rope.
+A single barista staffs a small workspace, preparing drinks and serving snacks that can be enjoyed at small counters and tables, both of which are found inside and outside the store.
 A succinct menu on an overhead board describes the straightforward mix of coffee and espresso drinks, and the day’s pastry selections are displayed at the counter.

 The pastry is all first-rate, largely because the purveyors are chosen as deliberately as the coffee roasters.
 Before or after coffee and a snack, it’s worthwhile to browse the architecture books at the back of For the People or look at the toys in another corner of the store.
 It’s easy to spend a lot of money in the retail area, but it’s equally possible to simply look around while spending a smaller sum on food beverage at the counter up front.
 If coffee in a large, chain retail environment works, it’s little surprise it can fit in the independent Uptown scene as well.